jonnor/embeddedml/emlearn/colordetector/README.md

 5mm LEDs / SMD LEDs (1206 ?)
 Using Arduino shield form factor?
 Or just DIP for easy breadboarding Maybe have pieces that can be cutout to act as distace meters

+## On-device learning

+- Implement kNN or similar in emlearn
+- Create a new demo for it

 # Instructions